reinikainen/CyanOracle/README.md

 # CyanOracle
 This is an AI tool to explore the Cyanotypes Creative Agency Circle content and to custom build educational pathways to meet learner goals.
-More information about the Cyanotypes projects is here https://cyanotypes.website/
+More information about the Cyanotypes project is here https://cyanotypes.website/

 ## How do I use this tool?